 As the City faces increasing impacts from climate change, including drought, heat, diminishing groundwater levels, salinity and sea level rise, it will become vital that the urban forest is preserved and actively managed for future generations of humans and wildlife.
 Trees in urban spaces will help to reduce many of the impacts of climate change, providing important shade and cooling in a warming climate.

-A Draft Urban Forest Strategy has been developed to help the City and its community identify opportunities and challenges for the urban forest into the future.
+Following community consultation, a Draft Urban Forest Strategy has been developed to help the City and its community identify opportunities and challenges for the urban forest into the future.
+The Strategy will be presented to Council in July 2018.

 The Strategy outlines the actions the City is taking to manage its urban forest, which means actively working towards a goal of maintaining canopy cover into the future.
 An important part of this goal is community awareness and education, which will take place in schools, businesses and the wider community.